foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 Actor resources can also be listed in the combat tracker, and you can provide conditional texts and images for specific values.
 Finally, they can be set up to only display on the combat tracker for the actor's owner and the GM, or for everyone.

-### Special note for Solarian players
+### Special note for Solarian and Vanguard players
 In addition to creating Actor Resources, we have removed the old system for tracking stellar mode attunement and replaced it with the new system.
 If you want to have a combat tracker element tracking your Stellar Mode, remove your old Stellar Mode feat, and drag the new Stellar Mode feat from the compendium.
+For Vanguards, you want to pull out Entropic Pool again.

 ## Spellcaster updates
 One of the long time coming updates is to the spellcasting implementation.
 The old spell casting implementation was a very minorly adapted 5e system implementation, but Starfinder has different rules.
 These new rules have been reflected in the system now.
 Spellcasting classes now provide separate spells known, spells per day, and bonus spells per day calculations, and the spellbook will inform you which classes' spellslots are available or used.
 The spellbook will now also show which spells require concentration.